 The Spreader Dog Owner

-We have already examined the Piler and the Nester as dog owners and learnt about their unique organising styles.
+We have already examined theand the as dog owners and learnt about their unique organising styles.
 The Piler needs to be aware of how they store and organize in their home so that it is easily accessible; they need to allow enough appropriate storage space, and categorize by time and location.
 With the Nester, we learnt that they tend to personalize their environments.
 Thus they need to be aware of organizing the dog’s toys, supplies, and keepsakes in a specific location or they run the risk of these things either clashing with the style of the home or taking over altogether.
-With the Spreader, their challenge is in the very act of putting things away.
+With the their challenge is in the very act of putting things away.
 They can load a dishwasher because the dishwasher, by its very design, tells us: “Cutlery goes here.
 Plates go there.”
 But a cabinet?
 A drawer?
 They don’t have a clue about how to manage those.
 For the Spreader, a drawer has four walls, a handle to open it with, and space inside to put stuff in – end of story.

 One day they’ll put their sunglasses on the hall console, the next day, that same pair of glasses might end up being put on the kitchen counter, or coat pocket, or handbag, or office drawer.
 Though they might share a lot in common with the Piler, in actuality, the Piler stores like with like, albeit in a piling manner that involves tactical manoeuvres to access, while the Spreader will mix it up and tends not to be consistent with where they put things or what they organize them with.

 “physical clutter overloads your senses, increases stress, and impairs your ability to think creatively”